PELVIC FLOOR DYSFUNCTION

 WHAT CAUSES PELVIC FLOOR DYSFUNCTION?

 Pelvic Floor Dysfunction can be caused by direct trauma (such as falling off of a bike or horse), cumulative trauma (such as prolonged sitting), vaginal or caesarean section delivery, or even sexual abuse.
-Urogynecological surgeries, emotional or physical abuse, improper body mechanics, or any stressor that triggers the pelvic floor muscles to respond can also create pelvic floor dysfunction.
+Urogynecological surgeries, emotional or physical abuse, improper body mechanics, or any stressor (including poor diet and/or bowel and bladder habits) can trigger the pelvic floor muscles to react and create pelvic floor dysfunction.
 Stress, bacteria, and/or inflammation can cause the pelvic floor muscles to elicit a protective response in which the muscles tighten to protect against the stressor.
-Unfortunately, sometimes the pelvic floor muscles stay in a protective or hypertonic state and this can produce pain.
-Therefore, it’s possible to initially be diagnosed with a bacterial infection and end up with Pelvic Floor Dysfunction.
+Unfortunately, sometimes the pelvic floor muscles stay in a protective or overactive state and this can produce pain.
+Therefore, it’s possible to initially be diagnosed with a bacterial infection (for example) and end up with Pelvic Floor Dysfunction.

 SIGNS AND SYMPTOMS OF PFD ASSOCIATED WITH PAIN INCLUDE: